amaan-fps/NeetCode-150-solutions/README.md

 The following list contains problems starting from **Linked-list** and onwards.
 I will continue to update this list as I solve new problems.

-However, I won't include problems that I've already solved before creating this repository, including the topics: **arrays & hashing, two pointers, stack, binary search, and two pointers.**
+However, I won't include problems that I've already solved before creating this repository, including the topics: **arrays & hashing, two pointers, stack, binary search, and sliding window.**

 ## Index :bookmark_tabs: